 Dear Mr. Martinez,

-Last month, your competitor XYZ Company lowered production costs by 12% leveraging our automated welding technology.
-Would you be interested in a brief 15-minute call to explore how this can similarly benefit your Mexico-based operations?
+Last month, your competitor, XYZ Company, reduced its production costs by 12% using our automated welding technology.
+Would you like to have a quick 15-minute call with us to discuss how this technology can bring the same benefits to your business in Mexico?

 Looking forward to your insights!